 How Your Credit Score is Calculated

 Payment History (35%) – Are you paying your bills on time?
 Your payment history includes late payments and collection accounts.
-Each time you make a payment on time the ratio of on-time payments increases thus helping your credit score.
+Each time you make a payment on time, the ratio of on-time payments increases, thus helping your credit score.

 Credit Utilization Ratio (30%) – How much available credit are you using?
-The balances on your credit card accounts compared to the credit limit.
+The balances on your credit card accounts are compared to the credit limit.

 Length of Credit History (15%) – How long have your accounts been open?
 The average age of the open accounts listed on your credit profile.
 The longer you have your accounts open, the higher your score will be.

 New Credit (10%) – Are you opening new credit or loan accounts?
-Anytime you open a new credit or loan account you’re adding a new hard inquiry and a new account which will lower your credit score initially.
+Anytime you open a new credit or loan account, you’re adding a new hard inquiry and a new account, which will lower your credit score initially.

 What is the Best Credit Utilization Ratio to Maintain?

-The lower your credit utilization ratio the higher your score will be.
-30% is a common target utilization ratio recommended online, however maintaining a utilization ratio below 15% will help increase your credit score even more.
+The lower your credit utilization ratio, the higher your score will be.
+30% is a common target utilization ratio recommended online; however, maintaining a utilization ratio below 15% will help increase your credit score even more.

 How to Lower Your Credit Utilization Ratio

 The obvious way to lower your utilization ratio is by paying down the balances on your credit cards.
-But there are a couple tricks you can do that will help you lower your credit utilization ratio even faster.
+But there are a couple of tricks you can do that will help you lower your credit utilization ratio even faster.

 Increase Your Credit Limit

-When your credit limit is increased your utilization ratio will automatically improve.
-You can call your credit card issuer and request a credit limit increase, it’s that simple.
+When your credit limit is increased, your utilization ratio will automatically improve.
+You can call your credit card issuer and request a credit limit increase; it’s that simple.

 Lower Your Interest Rate

-By reducing the interest rate on your credit cards you will be able to pay down your card balances even faster.
+By reducing the interest rate on your credit cards, you will be able to pay down your card balances even faster.
 You can contact your card issuer to see if they can reduce your interest rate.
-They want to keep you as a customer so if you have a good track record with them they may be willing to help.
+They want to keep you as a customer, so if you have a good track record with them, they may be willing to help.

 Credit Utilization FAQ